carbon-language/carbon-lang/docs/design/classes.md

 To support circular references between class types, we allow [forward declaration](https://en.wikipedia.org/wiki/Forward_declaration) of types.
-Forward declarations end with semicolon `;` after the name of the class, instead of any `extends` caluse and the block of declarations in curly braces `{`...`}`.
+Forward declarations end with semicolon `;` after the name of the class, instead of any `extends` clause and the block of declarations in curly braces `{`...`}`.
 A type that is forward declared is considered incomplete until the end of a definition with the same name.